-Ethiopia: Travels of a Youth is a CD-ROM book that takes you down the highways and byways of Eritrea and Ethiopia during the late 1960s when I lived there with the US Army.
-This book has over 75,000 words and 440 pictures along with 11 videos and 11 sound tracks (with over 60 minutes of music).
+Ethiopia: Travels of a Youth takes you down the highways and byways of Eritrea and Ethiopia during the late 1960s when I lived there with the US Army.
+This book, read with your internet browser, has over 75,000 words and 440 pictures along with 11 videos and 11 sound tracks (with over 60 minutes of music).

 Living in the country, I was able to leisurely wander the land in times of both excitement and boredom.
 I began to learn about a place and a people, their greatness and their shortcomings.
 I came to know and not know, to like and dislike, to appreciate and to look for more.
 In a word, I was in love.
 And like many budding love affairs, I suspect I didn't know it at the time.
 But I do now.